-You might have discovered that fairy gardens are becoming increasingly popular, and even for Halloween people are decorating their homes and gardens pumpkin fairy gardens.
-If you are looking a cool new Halloween décor idea, this fun DIY project is for you.
+You may have noticed, fairy gardens are becoming increasingly popular, even for Halloween people are decorating their homes and gardens in the theme.
+If you are looking for a cool new Halloween decor idea, this fun DIY project is for you.
 You can also involve your kids and let them bring out their creativity.

-The little cute devils are going to love creating new stuff with hands.
+The cute little devils are going to love creating new stuff with hands.
 All you need to do is craft fully detailed dollhouses out of pumpkins, be it real or artificial.
-It would surely be fun imagining fairies spending in these tiny pumpkin houses.
-The pumpkin houses can be decked with purchased figures like mushrooms, gnomes, and fairies, as well as also use other things made available by nature like pinecone, grass, flowers, and leaves.
+It would surely be fun imagining fairies in these tiny pumpkin houses.
+The pumpkin houses can be decked with purchased figures like mushrooms, gnomes, and fairies, as well as other things made available in abundance by nature such as pinecone, grass, flowers, and leaves.

-(We have listed 10+ design ideas for Halloween pumpkin fairy garden after the DIY.
-Click here to jump to the section.)
+We have listed 10+ design ideas for Halloween pumpkin fairy garden after the DIY.
+Click here to jump directly to the list.